seanofw/region2d/README.md

 There are several ways to construct a `Region2D` instance, as depicted above:

-- You can create a `Region2D` from an array containing a set of exactly four numbers, which will be interpreted as the rectangle's leftmost `x`, topmost `y`, its `width`, and its `height`, in that order.
+- You can create a `Region2D` from an array containing a set of exactly four numbers, which will be interpreted as the rectangle's leftmost `x1`, topmost `y1`, its leftmost `x2`, and its rightmost `y2`, in that order.
 - You can create a `Region2D` from any object with numeric `x`, `y`, `width`, and `height` properties.
 - You can create a `Region2D` from any object with numeric `left`, `top`, `right`, and `bottom` properties.
 - In browser environments, you can pass in an `HTMLElement` instance (a DOM element) to construct a region from its bounding box (page-relative).